WOODLAND PARK PUBLIC SCHOOL

 First and foremost, I would like to take this opportunity to thank the secretarial staff for working to prepare for September.
 These individuals are instrumental in ensuring that everything is in order for the first day of school.
 Their dedication to our school community is beyond compare!

+We are in our third year of our district wide paperless initiative.
+It is imperative that our families utilize the parent portal as important information will be disseminated through the portal, such as progress reports, report cards, letters, memos, and all information pertinent to the student.
+It is also essential that the schools have current email addresses and phone numbers for our families as we will be sending more and more information out through email and text message blasts.
 Our district website continues to serve as a tremendous resource for all.
 The website will be one of our main means of communication.
 Please check it frequently for important information and updates.
 As a reminder, our email addresses are first initial + last name @wpschools.org.
 I urge you to utilize the website to learn more about our educational programs and to stay updated on important news and upcoming events.
 In the coming weeks, teachers will begin posting important class information as well as homework on their personal webpages which will be directly linked to this site.
 This should act as a great resource to you at home.
 Active use of the webpage is preparation for our educational community as we prepare to use less and less paper throughout the course of this school year.

 In closing, please know that I take pride in our school and community and am grateful each and every day to be here with your children.
 I remain committed to and will always work with integrity to make informed decisions that are in the best interest of the students.
 Our objective, as a staff, is to provide exceptional teaching and learning opportunities which take place in a caring, yet challenging academic environment.
 As a school community, we realize that all students need a supportive, nurturing setting that suits their developmental needs.
 As a result, we always strive to strike the balance of challenging and nurturing your children here in Woodland Park Public Schools.